Aider-AI/aider/docs/benchmarks.md

   - Asking GPT to just return an updated copy of the whole file as a fenced code block within it's normal markdown response is by far the most reliable way to have it edit code.
 This is true across all gpt-3.5 and gpt-4 models.
 Keeping the output format dead simple seems to leave GPT with more brain power to devote to the actual coding task.
 GPT is also less likely to mangle this simple output format.
   - Using the new function calling API is worse than returning whole files in markdown.
 GPT writes worse code and frequently mangles the output format, even though OpenAI introduced the function calling API to make structured output formatting more reliable.
 This was a big surprise.
   - The new June (`0613`) versions of `gpt-3.5-turbo` are worse at code editing than the older Feb (`0301`) version.
 This was unexpected.
   - The gpt-4 models are much better at code editing than the gpt-3.5 models.
-This was expected, based on my hands on experience using aider to edit code with both models.
+This was expected.

-These results agree with a key intuition that I've been developing about how to prompt GPT for complex tasks like coding.
+These results agree with an intuition that I've been developing about how to prompt GPT for complex tasks like coding.
 You want to minimize the "cognitive load" of formatting the response, so that GPT can focus on the task at hand.
-You wouldn't expect a good result if you asked a junior developer to implement a new feature by hand typing `diff -c` syntax diffs against the current code.
+You wouldn't expect a good result if you asked a junior developer to implement a new feature by hand typing diffs against the current code in `diff -c` format.
-I had hoped that the new function calling API would enable more reliable use of structured output formats, but it does not appear to be a panacea for the code editing task.
+I had hoped that the new function calling API would enable more reliable use of structured output formats, but it does not appear to be a panacea for code editing.

 More details on the benchmark, edit formats and results are discussed below.